-How applications will be considered and what information is needed to assess the 'likely significant affect'
+How applications will be considered and what information is needed to assess the effect of the proposed development

-- 2.18 It is necessary for the Council, as the competent authority under The Regulations, to undertake a Habitats Regulations Assessment, including Appropriate Assessment (AA), on any development that it is considered could lead to a likely significant effect on a European Site. - 2.19 The Council has undertaken HRAs on applications for many years as there has been an acknowledged significant effect from recreation since 2014, with new development providing mitigation packages.
+- 2.18 It is necessary for the Council, as the competent authority under the Habitats Regulations, to undertake an Appropriate Assessment (AA), on any development that it is considered could lead to a likely significant effect on a European Site.
+This includes reserved matters applications where there has been a material change in circumstances since outline planning permission was granted. - 2.19 The Council has undertaken AAs on applications for many years as there has been an acknowledged significant effect from the increase in recreational disturbance since 2014, with new development being required to provide mitigation packages.
 For the avoidance of doubt, a mitigation package will be needed for water quality and recreation for the vast majority of residential developments. - 2.20 It is incumbent on the applicant to provide all of the information necessary to undertake that assessment.
-When submitting planning applications, applicants will need to submit the following information to set out how any likely significant effects on Solent European Sites will be mitigated through the application: - A site-specific nutrient budget, using Natural England's methodology and calculator and the Council's occupancy calculator - If the application site's pre-development use is classified as an agricultural use within the calculator, evidence of the farm type for the past 10 years will need to be submitted to support the nutrient budget.
-This evidence could for example take the form of historic/aerial photographs or deeds of agreement, - A European Sites Mitigation Checklist - 2.21 In line with Natural England's methodology the Council has chosen the optional higher Building Regulations water use per person standard of 110 litres/person/day to be secured through a planning condition.
-The planning conditions used are therefore as follows: - 1.
-The development hereby permitted shall not be occupied until: - (a) A water efficiency calculation in accordance with the Government's National Calculation Methodology for assessing water efficiency in new dwellings has been undertaken which demonstrates that no more than 110 litres of water per person per day shall be consumed within the development, and this calculation has been submitted to, and approved in writing by, the Local Planning Authority; and - (b) All measures necessary to meet the approved water efficiency calculation have been installed.
+When submitting planning applications, applicants will need to submit the following information to set out how any effects on Solent European Sites will be mitigated through the application: - A site-specific nutrient budget, using Natural England's methodology and calculator, and the Council's occupancy calculator (where appropriate); - If the application site's pre-development use is classified as an agricultural use within the calculator, evidence of the farm type for the past 10 years will need to be submitted to support the nutrient budget.
+This evidence could for example take the form of historic/aerial photographs or deeds of agreement; and - A European Sites Avoidance and Mitigation Checklist - 2.21 The following sections of the Position Statement and Mitigation Plan outline the on-site avoidance measures for C3 Residential development and specialist residential development including elderly care.
+If a planning application does not fall under the development categories below, the applicant should speak to their case officer in the first instance to ascertain what is required to be submitted.